uclh-criu/learning-datascience/Instructions/Instructions for facilitators.md

 Includes an R script which is just a template for working in R and analysing data generally.
 Upload to the slack channel at the beginning, and let candidates look through it in thier own time.

 Allow candidates to work with their own data.
 Just go around providing assistance as required.
 If candidates have not brought in their own data, give them the opportunity to answer questions they may be interested in using the CCHIC dataset.
+If they want to use the full CCHIC public dataset, they need to sign the user sharing agreement.

 Thank you, and good luck!